• Skip to primary navigation

 What’s a bakery style corn muffin?
 It’s a sweet, high domed corn muffin with a soft tender texture.
 There has to be a good amount of cornmeal in them without the texture being grainy or crumbly.
 You can describe these as fluffy, cake-like, and delicious.

-Have you ever gone to a bakery or cafe, and tried a corn muffin?
-How about those ginormous muffins at Costco?
-Now try to duplicate that at home.
 Remember, you're making a muffin and not a cupcake so please, no creaming of butter and alternating flour and milk into the batter because that's making a cupcake and not a muffin.
-You need to follow the rules, dry in one bowl, wet in another, mix, bake, and eat.
-What I just described is the muffin method.

 Corn muffins have been my nemesis.
 I have spent years trying to perfect them.
 They're the official state muffin of Massachusetts, which added some pressure since I'm a born and raised Bay Stater.